Domain Name Disputes in Denver, CO

 Anticybersquatting Consumer Protection Act

 Otherwise known as the cybersquatting provision of the Lanham Act, 15 U.S.C. § 1125(d) gives trademark owners a federal cause of action against those who obtain domain names in bad faith that are identical or confusingly similar to a trademark or service mark.
-Under the ACPA, trademark owners can seek not only transfer of the disputed domain but also monetary damages.
+Under the ACPA, trademark owners can seek not only transfer of the disputed domain to themselves but also monetary damages.
 Furthermore, a trademark owner may elect to take statutory damages and the court has the discretion to award damages of not less than $1,000 and not more than $100,000 per domain name.
 Whether to pursue action under the UDRP or the ACPA may depend on different factors.
-For example, while monetary damages are available under the ACPA, the only available remedies under the UDRP would be cancellation or transfer of the domain name.
-On the other hand, UDRP actions are administrative proceedings that typically are resolved much sooner than a court proceeding in federal litigation and at a lower cost.
-The lawyers at Thomas P. Howard, LLC, are very experienced in both administrative proceedings and federal litigation and can help you decide the best course of action for your needs.
+For example, while monetary damages are available under the ACPA, the only available remedies under the UDRP are cancellation or transfer of the domain name.
+On the other hand, UDRP actions are administrative proceedings that typically are resolved much sooner than a court proceeding in federal litigation and at a much lower cost.
+The lawyers at Thomas P. Howard, LLC are very experienced in both administrative proceedings and federal litigation and can help you decide the best course of action for your needs.

 With their focus on intellectual property law, including trademark law, the Colorado domain name attorneys at Thomas P. Howard, LLC, are well-positioned to represent your interests in any domain name dispute.
 They have successfully handled numerous internet domain name disputes and know how to use UDRP proceedings, as well as the federal courts, to meet your goals.
-For a free consult regarding any internet domain name or other intellectual property related dispute that you may be experiencing, simply e-mail us, or call (303) 665-9845.
+For a free consult regarding any internet domain name or other intellectual property related dispute that you may be experiencing, simply e-mail us, or call us at (303) 665-9845.